Do you need a permit for your deck project?

 Don’t assume previous work has a permit

-If you have an existing deck that you’re renovating, you still need to ensure the existing deck has a permit.
-If your original deck was not permitted, your renovation and the original structure could be mandated illegal and torn down.
+If you have an existing deck that you’re renovating, you still need to ensure that a permit was pulled for its original construction.
+If your original deck was not permitted, your renovation and the original structure could be mandated non-compliant and torn down.

 While the deck may have lived up to bylaws and zoning at the time of construction, laws change all the time.
-If you are not protected by a permit, your old deck will be held to the new standards when inspected.
+If you’re not protected by a permit, your old deck will be held to the new standards when inspected.

 What do I need to get a permit?

 To get a building permit, you need to provide various documents and drawings as well as fee payment to your city permit department.
-Below are checklists provided by some Lower Mainland municipalities to help make sure you have everything you need, depending on where your home is.
+Below are checklists provided by some Metro Vancouver municipalities to help make sure you have everything you need, depending on where your home is.

 In some historic areas and heritage homes, you may require a development permit as well.
 Check with your city for confirmation.